robinboehm/angular-d3-directives/README.md

 With d3 directives you are able to create wonderful html extensions that enable people with basic javascript experience to create d3 visualisations.

+I will publish here directives that come with my projects iam working on.
+Feel free to contribute extensions, fixes or own directives.

 ###Word-Cloud Directive

 Word cloud layout by Jason Davies, http://www.jasondavies.com/word-cloud/